MarieCHessler/design-your-own-tote-bag/README.md

 ## UX

 ### User needs
-As a user I would like a program that:
+As a user, I would like a program that:
 * Is easy to understand and use.
 * Has an appealing layout.
 * Saves the data in a spreadsheet, so it is possible to return to previous designs.